en-us es pt tr de

 • For students: Don’t harass instructors, ask for free coupons, or offer reviews in exchange for things.
 The community relies on a healthy interaction between students and instructors, as well as honest student feedback to understand which courses are right for them.

-3) Keep it professional
+3. Keep it professional

 Our instructors actively collaborate and communicate with each other, and students and instructors have healthy and vibrant discussions through the course-taking experience.
-We ask that, in connection with those relationships, you are respectful, honest, and considerate with students, instructors, and Udemy staff.
-Be a positive member of the Udemy community.
-Never ask for personal information, or post unoriginal content as your own.
+We ask that everyone maintains professional, honest, and considerate communications with students, instructors, and Udemy staff.
+We’re committed to providing a platform free of any harassment.

-4) If you see something, say something
+4. If you see something, say something

 We’re here to help you understand our policies and be successful on Udemy.